appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 { $inc: { score: 1 } }
 ```

-`Limit`: The dropdown is used to configure if this delete command should act upon a **single document** or if this command should delete **all the matching documents** according to the query.
+`Limit`: The dropdown can be used to specify whether the command should apply to a single document or to all documents that match the query.

 MongoDB's multi update feature does not support replacement style updates.
 This means that you cannot replace the entire document, but rather, you can only update a single field.